elisee/Modrog/README.md

 ## Tasks

+    - (Network) Track player view for each player, including fog-of-war chunks so we can resend on reconnection
+      - Allows applying actions to entities rather than resending each tick
+    - (Api) Have a setup phase and then prevent making further changes to entity kinds, tile kinds, etc.
     - (Gameplay) Implement Rogventure-style combat with hits & projectiles, see if entities having to turn around works well with it (We can allow some entities to turn instantly and others not I guess)
     - (Editor) Allow renaming assets
     - (Editor) Allow reparenting assets with drag'n'drop (need to add drag'n'drop in UI framework)